We can normally arrange your French mortgage, from start to finish, ready for your signature at the notary office (of your choice), within 2 months.

 Whether you’re considering buying a house in France as a getaway retreat or as a rental investment, it is advisable to first determine all available options open to you.
 Once you have a set criteria in place, you can stay focused and search only for properties that meet your requirements.
 In the long run, this saves you precious time and effort.

 We will be glad to help you understand your options, without any obligation or cost, as part of our service.
-You can request an overview here.
+You can request your personal mortgage calculation here.
 Once you have sent on your data, you will receive an overview of possibilities available to you within 2 working days.

 Compromis de Vente

 The sale process continues!
-We will send you a list of all documents required for the mortgage file.
+As soon as your bid is accepted we start compiling your file.
+We will send you a list of all documents which are required.
 You can send these documents to us by email.
 Once all the documents have reached us, we examine them to make sure everything’s in order before giving you our feedback.
 Next, we provide you with the mortgage application form.
 Once the form has been filled in and returned, we will forward your dossier to the bank.
 We take great care during this stage, as to a large extent it determines the success rate of your mortgage application.
 Patience may be needed while the bank reviews the documents, but feedback is usually received within 1 to 2 weeks.
 The bank will probably have additional questions if they choose to proceed with the application.
 We will take care of dealing with all bank queries.
 In some cases, you may be required to provide additional documents.

 In general, your documents need to be provided in English, French, Dutch or German, depending on the bank.
 It is important to take care of any translations required as early as possible.
 If necessary, we can help you with this.